n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.form.md

 ### Defining the form using JSON

-Use **Define Form** > **Using JSON** to define the fields of your form with a [JSON array of object](/data/data-structure).
+Use **Define Form** > **Using JSON** to define the fields of your form with a [JSON array of objects](/data/data-structure).
 Each object defines a single field by using a combination of these keys:

 - `fieldLabel`: The label that appears above the input field.
 - `fieldType`: Choose from `date`, `dropdown`, `email`, `file`, `number`, `password`, `text`, or `textarea`.
     - Use `date` to include a date picker in the form.
 Refer to [Date and time with Luxon](/code/cookbook/luxon/) for more information on formatting dates.
-	- When using `dropdown`, set the choices by with `fieldOptions` (reference the example below).
+	- When using `dropdown`, set the choices with `fieldOptions` (reference the example below).
 By default, the dropdown is single-choice.
 To make it multiple-choice, set `multiselect` to `true`.
 	- When using `file`, set `multipleFiles` to `true` to allow users to select more than one file.
 To define the file types to allow, set `acceptFileTypes` to a string containing a comma-separated list of file extensions (reference the example below).
 - `placeholder`: Specify placeholder data for the field.
 You can use this for every `fieldType` except `dropdown`, `date`, and `file`.
 - `requiredField`: Require users to complete this field on the form.